gndoshi/visualization-for-data-journalism-course-project/README.md

 # Using Plotly For Visualization: Final Project for Course

 ## Important Note: For this project, I have used Plotly.
 Thus, since GitHub doesn't directly render the plots in the notebooks, I have provided 13 Final Plots as additional attachments in this repository.
-Also, to go through my storytelling process and how I landed up utilising these plots, please visit the following link to view a nice rendered version of this notebook which includes all the plots including the ones where I chose to experiment.
+Also, to go through my storytelling process and how I explored the data to finally create the 'final plots', please visit the following link to view a nice rendered version of this notebook which includes all the plots including the ones where I chose to experiment.
 Here is the link: https://nbviewer.jupyter.org/github/gndoshi/visualization-for-data-journalism-course-project/blob/master/utf-8%27%27final_assignment%20%281%29.ipynb
-## It will give you an idea of how I went about exploring the data.
-Thank you.

 This was the final project for the Visualization for Data Journalism course offered by the University of Illinois on Coursera.